 A1: The IP reviewed the text of the revised LGR and found no changes unrelated to the issue being updated.
 The text of the revised LGR needs some fixes (in some cases, the final text would depend on other recommendations made here, for example item A.2 and A.3).
 An annotated copy of the LGR document with notes and proposed language in redline is attached.

 The IP requests that the GP review the notes and suggestions in the attached document and make any changes appropriate (and, once resolved, delete any notes from the text).

+Response: Noted.

 A2: Conflicts due to overlapped variants.
 The IP notes that the new sequence introduces an effective Null-variant (see section 6.6. in LGR-3 for a description of that).
 This does not seem to result in any issues.
 However, all the variant sequences in that set also end in 0D31 റ which introduces an overlapped variant with the existing variant sequences starting with 0D31 റ.
 The IP has investigated these and determined that additional constraints are needed to ensure that the corresponding variant label sets are well-behaved.
 (For details see Section 3 “Variant Issues” below).